JohnSamy2004/Muka_BackEnd-Bootcamp/Day 5  Functions/README.md

 ---

-### 2. Write one example of each type of function and log the results.
+### one example of each type of function with log the results.

 ```javascript
 // Function Declaration Example